code-philia/PhishLLM/README.md

   - Intermediate Output: most likely UI element being a login button
   - Output: The page after clicking the UI

-- Step 3.2: Termination
+- Step 3.2:
-  - A phishing alarm will be raised if:
+  - Case 1: If the domain is from a web hosting domain: it is flagged as phishing if (i) LLM predicts a targeted brand inconsistent with the webpage's domain and  (ii) LLM chooses 'A' from Step 2

-  LLM predicts a targeted brand inconsistent with the webpage's domain **AND** LLM chooses 'A' from Step 2
+  - Case 2: If the domain is not from a web hosting domain: it is flagged as phishing if (i) LLM predicts a targeted brand inconsistent with the webpage's domain (ii) LLM chooses 'A' from Step 2 and (iii) the domain is not a popular domain indexed by Google

-  - A benign decision will be reached if:
-  LLM cannot predict a targeted brand
-  **OR** the targeted brand aligns with the webpage domain **OR** LLM consistently chooses 'B' even after running Step 3.1 multiple times.

 ## Project structure
 ```